cvs-health/testaro/README.md

 - `instances`: an array of objects describing facts about issue instances reported by the tool.
 Insofar as each tool permits, this object has these properties:
     - `issueID`: a code identifying the issue
     - `what`: a description of the issue
+    - `count` (optional): the count of instances if this instance represents multiple instances
     - `ordinalSeverity`: how the tool ranks the severity of the instance, on a 4-point ordinal scale
     - `location`: an object with three properties:
         - `doc`: whether the source (`source`) or the browser rendition (`dom`) was tested